Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Topology-Aware Graph-based Multi-Agent Reinforcement Learning (TAG-MAPPO)

 \subsection{Topology-Aware Graph Attention Mechanism (TA-GAT)}

-A fundamental challenge in applying Graph Neural Networks to UAV control is the potential dilution of the agent's own state information when aggregating neighbor features.
-To address the challenge of topology deformation, we introduce a \textbf{Dual-Path Aggregation} strategy within the TA-GAT layer.
+A fundamental challenge in applying Graph Neural Networks to UAV control is the potential dilution of the agent's own state information during neighbor feature aggregation.
+To address topology deformation, we introduce a Dual-Path Aggregation strategy within the TA-GAT layer.